salsohrab20/AdrianCantrill-DVA-C02/XXI. NOSQL Databases & DynamoDB/V. DynamoDB - Streams & Lambda Triggers.md

 ![alt text](./Images/image-9.png)

 A **trigger** is a serverless mechanism that automatically **invokes a Lambda function** in response to changes in a DynamoDB table.
+Stream is the foundation of the architecture called **database triggers.**

 ### Architecture Overview